-Changes in this permit include the addition of a schedule of compliance to meet final effluent limits for E. coli.
+Changes in this permit include the removal of Total Residual Chlorine and Temperature.
 See Part VI of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-Special conditions were updated to include the reporting of Non-detects, bypass reporting requirements, and requirements to submit discharge monitoring data via the Electronic Discharge Monitoring Report (eDMR) Submission System.
+Special conditions were updated to include the reporting of Non-detects and bypass reporting requirements.